elaineg/blog/_posts/2016-11-21-my-QMAC-application.md

 Considering that I maxed out on three hours of sleep last night and am no further along on my overwhelming homework load than I was Friday, I'm really hoping I don't make these sudden creative urges a habit.
 Then again, this blog post didn't write itself.
 Goddamn.

 However, [let me know what you think](mailto:16eg1@queensu.ca) of the campaign or if you find any bugs yourself!
+I'm really hoping that this will earn me the chance to go to QMAC in Toronto.
+I'll keep you posted!